spencertipping/ni/doc/stream.md

 - `+`: append a stream to this one
 - `^`: prepend a stream to this one
-- `%`: duplicate this stream through a process, and include output
 - `=`: duplicate this stream through a process, discarding its output

 Visually, here's what these stream combiners do: